Trump's new White House portrait mercilessly mocked over one unfortunate detail

 It was unveiled by Trump’s deputy assistant, Sebastian Gorka, on social media and showed a stern-looking Trump striding along dressed in a suit and a long navy coat, and with American flags on either side of him.

-Notably, the background appears to be on fire, with some suggesting it’s “on the nose” to have Trump walking away from an America that is burning.
+Notably, many have pointed out on social media that the background looks like it's on fire, with some suggesting it’s “on the nose” to have Trump walking away from an America that is burning.

 The painting will hang in the West Wing between Lower and Upper Press Offices.